-The State of West Virginia 2019 Action Plan was developed with public input as per the Citizen Participation Plan.
-The 2019 draft plan was published on the WVDO website on April 1st, 2019 and was distributed via email and provided via paper copy as requested.
-An executive summary of the draft plan was sent to the State's 11 RPDCs to circulate to the mayors and county commissions in each region.
-A complete copy of the draft Con Plan was placed in each of the RPDC offices, and a public notice of its availability for review and comment was published in newspapers of general local circulations.
+The State of West Virginia 2018 Action Plan was developed with public input as per the Citizen Participation Plan.
+The 2018 draft plan was published on the WVDO website on May 20, 2018 and was distributed via email and provided via paper copy as requested.

-Three public hearings were scheduled to review the plan and provide opportunities for discussion.
-The WVDO and WVHDF hosted hearings various locations throughout the State during the month of April.
-In addition, hearings were located at a variety of venues to provide an array of input from individuals and/or agency representatives.
-These hearings provided an opportunity for in-depth discussion of specific local needs as they relate to each program.
+Three public hearings are scheduled to review the plan and provide opportunities for discussion.
+Hearings are rotated at various locations throughout the State on an annual basis.
+In addition, hearings have been located at a variety of venues to provide an array of input from individuals and/or agency representatives.
+These hearings provide an opportunity for in-depth discussion of specific local needs as they relate to each program.
+Hearings have recently been held at colleges and universities, public housing locations, local governments, economic development authorities, community centers and community action agencies.

-The following public hearings were scheduled to review the PY 2019 Annual Action Plan:
+The following public hearings were scheduled to review the PY 2018 Annual Action Plan: